What's included, what's next door, what's nearby.

 Sixty feet of dock.
 A real sand beach.

 Sixty-foot floating dock, twenty steps from the kitchen door — coffee here at seven is the reason we built the kitchen door where we did.
 The water is 14°C in May (bracing), 22°C by late July, and peaks at 24°C in late August (warmer than the Pacific gets all year).
 Sand shelves gradually for about twenty feet — the right slope for a four-year-old's first try at swimming.
-Glass until eleven, when the southerly comes up; that's also when the paddleboards stop being free entertainment and start being a workout.
+Glass until eleven, when the southerly comes up; that's also when the paddleboard stops being free entertainment and starts being a workout.
 There's a basket by the back door for the wet bathing suits.
 The hooks fall down.
 Use the basket.

 Ninety degrees in forty minutes.
 Twelve paces to the lake.